KyTea

 -nows Don't train a word segmentation model

--nope Don't train a pronunciation estimation model
+-notags Don't train a tagging model

 Model Training Options (for advanced users):